 I love Fringe Festivals (or at least I love the couple of Fringe Festivals I’ve been to).
-One of my travel goals is to attend the biggest Fringe Festival in the world in Edinburgh, Scotland.
+One of my travel goals is to attend the biggest Fringe Festival in the world in Edinburgh, Scotland (Edit: I did this myself in August 2017).
 Today Gemma, one half of Two Scots Abroad, is sharing her experience with visiting The Edinburgh Fringe Festival.

 Every year (since 1947), for three weeks in August, Edinburgh becomes awash with colour, energy and performers, dahling.
 The Edinburgh Fringe Festival (‘The Fringe’) is now the largest arts festival in the world and caters for lovers of art, music, theatre, comedy and dance.
 The three-week programme is housed in 299 different venues and by day the performers are out on the streets, bidding for your attention and attendance.